gonzalo-cordova-pou/MLADHD/docs/related_work.md

 - [Article 5](#article-5) Text Extraction from Smartphone Screenshots to Archive in situ Media Behavior
 - [Article 6](#article-6) Understanding Screen Relationships from Screenshots of Smartphone Applications
+- [Article 7](#article-7) Time for the human screenome project.
+Nature, 577(7790), 314-317.
+- [Article 8](#article-8) The Fragmentation of Work, Entertainment, E-Mail, and News on a Personal Computer: Motivational Predictors of Switching Between Media Content

 ### Article 1
 #### **CNN for task classification using computer screenshots for integration into dynamic calendar/task management systems.**